base/base/docs/specs/experimental/custom-gas-token.md

 It MAY be safe to not always directly revert in these implementations if the revert happens elsewhere in the callstack.

+The `CrossDomainMessenger` also has the API for _getting_ the custom gas token, namely `gasPayingToken()`, which outputs a tuple of the address and decimals of the custom gas token.
+- The `L1CrossDomainMessenger` fetches this tuple from the `SystemConfig` contract.
+- The `L2CrossDomainMessenger` fetches this tuple from the `L1Block` contract.

 ### SystemConfig

 The `SystemConfig` is the source of truth for the address of the custom gas token.
 It does on chain validation,